-The sole basis of our beliefs is the Bible, the 66 books of the Old and New Testaments.
+The sole basis of our faith and beliefs is the Bible, the 66 books of the Old and New Testaments.
 The Bible is unique in that every portion and every word was inspired by the Holy Spirit.
 It was without error in the original manuscripts, and has been passed down to us with great accuracy.
 It is the supreme and final authority in faith and life in this age.

 There is but one God, everywhere present; infinite in power and knowledge; perfect in justice, goodness, and love; Creator of the universe; eternally existing in three persons—Father, Son and Holy Spirit, each of whom possesses all the attributes of Deity and the characteristics of personality.